razshare/catpaw/README.md

 > [!NOTE]
-> This project is aimed at linux distributions, some features may or not may work on Windows or MacOS.\
+> This project is aimed at linux distributions, some features may or not may work on Windows and/or MacOS.\
 > Feel free to contribute fixing issues for specific platforms.

 # Get started

-In order to get started you will need [php 8.2](https://www.php.net/downloads.php) or a more recent version.
+You will need [php 8.2](https://www.php.net/downloads.php) or a more recent version.

-All you need to do is create a new project using the starter template.
+Create a new project using the starter template.

 ```bash
 composer create-project catpaw/starter